Frequently Asked Questions:

 For Warranty and/or Dimming Information including URLs, those updates will need to go through the Partial Submission process.(During this time the listing will stay active but the added information will not appear publicly until it has been reviewed and approved).

 Upgrades to product listings that include the following changes or additions constitute a new version of a product and must be created and submitted for approval:

 - Tested Values (must correspond to the attached LM-79 report)

 - Lumen Maintenance (supporting documentation required)

 - Model Number or Brand

 - Product type (except some subcategories)

-To create a new version of a product by opening up the product record and clicking on the "create a new version" button.
+To create a new version of a product, open up the product record and click on the "create a new version" button.
 New versions must be verified and approved by LED Lighting Facts.
 If the older version has an identical model number and is to remain on the public products list, the new version must contain an Upgrade Date in the model number to distinguish it from the older version.
 If the older version of the product has a different model number, or is intended to be Archived, the new version may be submitted without an upgrade date.
 Any LED Lighting Facts manufacturer partner who upgrades or updates an approved product should ensure that the information on the product list is consistent with what is in the market.
-Please keep in mind that product status in the market place must be kept up-to-date, for more information on the Annual Product Status Update please refer to the FAQ.
+Please keep in mind that product status in the market place must be kept up-to-date for more information on the Annual Product Status Update please refer to the FAQ.

 What information do I need to collect?

 You will need the measurements from your IESNA LM-79-2008 test report from a currently listed Approved Lab.
 Please see the Product Submission and Testing Requirements for full details.